 Scooping ice cream isn’t like serving caviar, so maybe you don’t need the fanciest or most expensive ice cream scoop on the planet when you’re dishing out the ice cream and cake for the kid’s birthday party.
 This is made from durable stainless steel and has a comfortable black soft-grip handle that’s easy to hold and easy to use.
 The pointed tip makes the first dig into the ice cream, paving the way for the rest of the scoop.
 The flat side edges let you snug up to the sides and corners of ice cream containers to get the last bits out, so you won’t waste a bit.
 When you’re done scooping, this is dishwasher safe, right along with the rest of the dishes, so it will be ready for you to use the next day.
 Reviewers give it high marks for its durability and ease of use, though a few older customers say it is a bit too heavy for them.

 This set of three scoops gives you three different sizes, so you’ll always have the size you need, whether you’re cooking or serving.
 The largest scoop is 3 tablespoons for serving ice cream or dishing batter for cupcakes and muffins.
 The medium scoop is 1 1/2 tablespoons, which would make adorable little scoops for kids or for serving sample sizes of multiple flavors.
 You’ll also reach for it for batter for mini cupcakes and muffins and for portioning cookie dough.
 At just 2 teaspoons, the smallest scoop might not be used often for ice cream, but you could use it for portioning sauces for your ice cream, or for making melon balls, scooping cookie dough, or portioning truffles.

 The trigger for these is incorporated in the handle, so you just squeeze to release the food.
 Made from stainless steel, these are dishwasher safe for easy cleaning.
 They come in a box and are nestled into velvet bags, so they’re easy to give as a gift.
 Reviewers rave about how well-designed and well-crafted the scoops are.

 This ice cream scoop is practically a part of kitchen history.
 First designed in 1935, this has a special liquid in the handle that absorbs the heat of your hand and transfers it to the head of the scoop so it melts the ice cream slightly as you scoop.
 If your hands are chilly or your ice cream is super-cold, you can dip the whole scoop in warm water to heat things up even better.
 Many reviewers praise this heating feature, saying they were able to scoop perfect balls despite their ice cream being frozen solid.

 There are no moving parts to break, so this should last many years if it’s cared for properly.
 This should be washed by hand and should not be subjected to heat over 140 degrees.

 Trigger scoops operate by pushing the food out straight of the bowl of the scooper, so it’s fast and easy to use!
 This one is perfect for large (2 1/4 inch), round scoops of ice cream.
-It's stainless steel with a comfortable non-slip handle so your won't hurt even if you're in charge of scooping the ice cream for the entire party!
+It's stainless steel with a comfortable non-slip handle so your hand won't hurt even if you're in charge of scooping the ice cream for the entire party!
 It works well cutting through hard ice cream but can also be used to scoop batter.
-Reviewers are impressed with its sharpness but do warn to leave it out of the reach of children for that same reason.
+Reviewers are impressed with its sharpness warn to leave it out of the reach of children for that same reason.
 It's also dishwasher safe for convenience, although many recommend hand washing for longevity.